-Based on our testing so far, if we start charging when the batteries get to 30% discharged (70% SOC) and run them up with the generator to 7% discharged (93% SOC) that will take almost exactly 90 minutes of run time to put 107 Amp-hrs (3 kW-hrs) of energy into the batteries.
+Based on our testing so far, if we start charging when the batteries are about 30% discharged (70% SOC) and run them up with the generator to 7% discharged (93% SOC) that will take almost exactly 90 minutes of run time to put 107 Amp-hrs (3 kW-hrs) of recoverable energy into the batteries.
 This would have the generator start off at full output for about 30 minutes, and then taper down to about 25% output over then next hour.
 This will keep the engine running at its most efficient for most of the cycle, with a chance to cool down a bit at the end before shutting down.

 Based on our historical usage, this will happen every other day or so.
 On a good sunny day, the batteries will then be fully topped off with the solar panels by the end of the day.